14.03.2025 - 26.04.2025

 Thema: GNYP Gallery gladly announces its second solo show with the Lithuanian, Berlin-based artist Aiste Stancikaite.
 The opening is taking place on June 9, 2022, between 6 and 9 pm.

-Ort: GNYP Gallery bis: 2022-06-01
+Ort: GNYP bis: 2022-06-01

 Künstler: Wojciech Fangor